National Shortage Designation Update

 - Federally Qualified Health Centers (FQHC) (funded under Sec.
 330)

 - Rural Health Clinics (RHC) that met National Health Service Corps (NHSC) site requirements; and are approved NHSC sites

 The Auto-HPSA portal was also implemented to allow organizations and facilities to request a rescore of their Auto-HPSAs.

 Most recent NSDU

-The next NSDU occured in September 2021 and included geographic and special population HPSAs along with Auto-HPSAs.
+The next NSDU occurred in September 2021 and included geographic and special population HPSAs along with Auto-HPSAs.
 Those designations proposed for withdrawal during the 2021 NSDU will be officially withdrawn in 2023 when published in the Federal Register, unless additional updates are made to the designation prior to that.